 Tools and Implementation

-You don’t need an enterprise-grade CDP to start collecting first-party data effectively.
-Here’s a practical stack organized by function.
+You don’t need an enterprise CDP to start.
+Here’s a practical stack organized by function — all options listed work without third-party cookies by default.

 Privacy-Focused Analytics